mattortiz/app.envyforge.com.identity.client/README.md

 Otherwise the applications should work virtually the same.

 ### Initial setup
 The first step we need to do is create they system User or System Admin Tenant.
-- Go to  "StaticWebsiteURL/install"
+- Navigate to  **`<StaticWebsiteURL>/install`**.
 where StaticWebsiteURL is the URL of the website (see 'To Start Application' section above)
   - Fill in the form.
 You MUST provide a valid email address, because an email will be sent with a temporary password to login.
   - You should get a message saying the "Admin Registration Successful".
 - Check your email for a message with your temporary password.
-- go to 'StaticWebsiteURL/login'
+- Navigate to **`<StaticWebsiteURL>/login`**
-- enter your email address and the temporary password.
+  - Enter your email address and the temporary password.
 You will be promted to change the password.
-- once completed, you have a admin tenant setup and can check status of services and view tenants.
+  - Once completed, you have an admin tenant setup and can check status of services and view tenants.

 ### Register new tenant

 Now you can create another user tenant.
-- click on the register link
+- Click on the register link
-- fill out the form using a Different email than the Admin tenant.
+- Fill out the form using a Different email than the Admin tenant.
 - When you login with this new account, you will need to change the password.
 - Then you can play with the products and orders part of the application.

 ## Cleanup

 When you are done, you will need to cleanup and remove the resources so that you are not charged for any usage in your account.
 This is a 2 phase process.

-####Phase1
+### Phase 1

 This phase is done from the client side.
 - To Clean up - first login with System tenant you created with the install process.
 - go to Tenents for a list of Tenants created.